 - On the Quick Access Toolbar, click Save Project .

 You can convert a tabular dataset, such as a Microsoft Excel file or a .csv file, to spatial data in ArcGIS Pro as long as the table includes street addresses or spatial coordinates.
-This allows you to visualize and spatially analyze a wide variety of data—from customer lists to tables scraped from websites—that is spatial in nature but not yet spatially enabled.
+This allows you to visualize and spatially analyze a wide variety of data—from customer lists to tables obtained from websites—that is spatial in nature but not yet spatially enabled.